 Free Downloads

-Importance of a Warning Letter to Employee
+Importance of the Letter

-A warning letter is an essential formal communication mechanism that allows company managers to take corrective action against employees’ underperformance, regular absenteeism, or general misconduct at work.
+This letter is an essential formal communication mechanism that allows company managers to take corrective action against employees’ underperformance, regular absenteeism, or general misconduct at work.

 The letter is important due to the following reasons: